 CPK calls on stakeholders to consult the Strategic Brief for the new airport planned in Central and Eastern Europe.
 The proposal is addressed to entities operating or possessing expert knowledge in the scope of consultation.
 This is the next step in the consultation process which involves a vast representation of stakeholders including numerous air carriers.

 The consultation started this morning.
 The condition for participation is registration and signing a confidentiality agreement (NDA).
 Comments on the CPK Strategic Brief can be submitted by October 31.
 The invitation, terms of reference, the registration form and NDA form are all available at:

 Entities, that will undergo a positive verification, will be given access to the 350-page Strategic Brief of the new airport and the remarks submission form.
 Using the form, it will be possible to enter proposals for changes and additions in regard to the planned airport infrastructure.

 We deliberately started consultations at the initial stage of preparation for the design and construction.
 It is impossible to plan a modern airport wisely without asking for the opinion of its users, i.e. air carriers,handling, maintenance and courier companies, cargo operators and suppliers of numerous media and services

 A Local Community Consultancy Council for the Airport Investment has been operating B, representing the residents of Teresin, Wiskitki and Baranów communes, in which the investment will be located.
-The Council enables ongoing exchange of information between residents and the local governments with the Office of The Government Plenipotentiary for Solidarity Transport Hub and the STH Company itself.
+The Council enables ongoing exchange of information between residents and the local governments with the Office of The Government Plenipotentiary for CPK and the CPK Company itself.